Housing Officer

 Interviews/assessments: Monday 23rd June

 About the role: You’ll join a growing organisation during an exciting period of change, helping deliver excellent housing services for over 1,000 residents.
-Reporting to the Housing Manager, you will manage a patch of properties and be responsible for a range of tenancy management functions, including lettings, rent arrears, anti-social behaviour, and resident engagement.
+Reporting to the Housing Manager, you’ll manage a patch of properties and be responsible for a range of tenancy management functions, including lettings, rent arrears, anti-social behaviour, and resident engagement.
 You’ll work collaboratively across teams to support residents’ independence and wellbeing.

 Key responsibilities will include: